strimzi/strimzi.github.io/_posts/2024-02-08-kafka-tiered-storage-deep-dive.md

 Finally, the NetworkThread handling that request picks up the response object from the ResponseQueue and puts its data into the SocketSendBuffer.

 Similarly, the Kafka consumer sends a FetchRequest specifying the desired topic, partition and offset to consume from.
-This request is sent to the broker’s SocketReceiveBuffer and a NetworkThread forwards it to the RequestQueue.
+This request is sent to the broker's SocketReceiveBuffer and a NetworkThread forwards it to the RequestQueue.
 An IOThread extracts the provided offset and compares it with the corresponding entry in the index file, which is part of the partition segment.
 This step determines the exact number of bytes to be read from the log file and added to the response object.
 As an optimization, the broker waits for a minimum number of bytes, or for a specified maximum time before returning the response.